Enjoying Joy

 This is not a replacement for therapy or mental health treatment.

-These courses focus on nervous-system capacity, not trauma processing.
+Joy Curious focus on nervous-system capacity, not trauma processing.

 Many people take this work alongside their therapeutic support, though it is not required.